 • tuberculous lymphadenitis.

-Video: causes of enlarged lymph nodes
+Video: reasons for enlarged lymph nodes

 Features of inflammation of the lymph nodes in the groin in women during pregnancy